 Time Living in Japan: More than 25 years

-Favorite Thing About Living in Japan: The safety and ease of being able to live a peaceful, productive and healthy life
+Favorite Thing About Living in Japan: Access to nature, the quiet, safe neighborhoods, green spaces and the ease of being able to live a peaceful, productive and healthy life

-BIO: Originally from Hawaii, Joy came to Japan in ’91 after graduating from university in California.
+Originally from Hawaii, Joy came to Japan in ’91 after graduating from university in California.
 She spent 3 years working in Kyushu on the JET program where she developed a love of triathlon and onsens.
-She then traveled around Asia and Europe for 2 years before returning to Japan to teach Business-English and Tourism content courses at the university level.
+After traveling around Asia and Europe, she returned to Japan to teach Business-English and Tourism content courses at the university level.
 Joy co-founded GetHiroshima in 1999, a regional website to cater to international residents and visitors.
 This expanded to creating a GetHiroshima city tourist map (2005~) and a GetHiroshima regional tourist magazine (2014-2018).
+In 2019, she founded the sustainability-focused InboundAmbassador company and Wa-Harmony Travel which provides transparent sustainability-focused marketing to the Inbound Tourist Market as well as Japan’s International Residents.

-Joy has long been an active volunteer in Japan, Joy helps to organize regular beach-clean-ups in the Hiroshima area as well as volunteering whenever there is a disaster.
-She was an active volunteer in the clean-up efforts for the Hiroshima landslides (2014 + 2018) and created an international volunteer guide in English as an orientation for non-Japanese-speaking volunteers.
+In her free time, Joy often volunteers in Hiroshima and other areas of Japan.
+She helps to organize monthly beach-clean-ups around Japan.
+In 2018, she often volunteered in the clean-up efforts for the Hiroshima landslides (2014 + 2018).
+During this time, she published an international volunteer guide in English as an orientation for non-Japanese-speaking volunteers.
 In the past ten years, her research has focused on sustainable-tourism models of success.
-Her articles with a focus on sustainable innovation and case studies applied to inbound tourism which can be found on InboundAmbassador.
+Joy regularly publishes articles, videos and shares news that has a focus on sustainable innovation, zero-waste, plastic-free living and Japan successful business case studies which are ethical and sustainability-focused.

 Recently Published Work